oracle/terraform-provider-oci/website/docs/r/database_database_upgrade.html.markdown

 The following arguments are supported:

-* `action` - (Required) action for upgrading database.
+* `action` - (Required) The database upgrade action.
 * `database_id` - (Required) The database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
-* `database_upgrade_source_details` - (Optional) Details of upgrade source using which the database is upgraded. **Warning:** Oracle recommends that you avoid using any confidential information when you supply string values using the API.
+* `database_upgrade_source_details` - (Optional) Details for the database upgrade source.
-	* `database_software_image_id` - (Required when source=DB_SOFTWARE_IMAGE) the database software id used for upgrading the database.
+	* `database_software_image_id` - (Required when source=DB_SOFTWARE_IMAGE) The database software image [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the image to be used to upgrade a database.
 	* `db_home_id` - (Required when source=DB_HOME) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Home.
 	* `db_version` - (Required when source=DB_VERSION) A valid Oracle Database version.
-To get a list of supported versions, use the [ListDbVersions](https://docs.cloud.oracle.com/iaas/api/#/en/database/20160918/DbVersionSummary/ListDbVersions) operation.
+To get a list of supported versions, use the [ListDbVersions](https://docs.cloud.oracle.com/iaas/api/#/en/database/latest/DbVersionSummary/ListDbVersions) operation.
-	* `source` - (Optional) The source of the database upgrade Use 'DB_HOME' for using existing db home to upgrade the database Use 'DB_VERSION' for using database version to upgrade the database Use 'DB_SOFTWARE_IMAGE' for using database software image to upgrade the database
+	* `source` - (Optional) The source of the Oracle Database software to be used for the upgrade.
+		* Use `DB_HOME` to specify an existing Database Home to upgrade the database.
+The database is moved to the target Database Home and makes use of the Oracle Database software version of the target Database Home.
+		* Use `DB_VERSION` to specify a generally-available Oracle Database software version to upgrade the database.
+		* Use `DB_SOFTWARE_IMAGE` to specify a [database software image](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/databasesoftwareimage.htm) to upgrade the database.

 ** IMPORTANT **